-- 2. Type of action: APPLICATION FOR BENEFICIAL WATER USE PERMIT NO. 41F 30146619.
-The Applicant has installed a well and proposes to appropriate up to 25 gallons per minute (GPM) and up to 0.28 acre-feet (AF) of water per year for commercial purposes within the Yellowstone Controlled Groundwater Area (YCGA). - 3.
+- 2. Type of action: APPLICATION FOR BENEFICIAL WATER USE PERMIT NO. 41F 30157810.
+The Applicant has installed a well and proposes to appropriate up to 32 gallons per minute (GPM) and up to 1 acre-foot (AF) of water per year for year-round domestic use within the Yellowstone Controlled Groundwater Area (YCGA). - 3.
 Water source name: GROUNDWATER.
-The well is located on the Applicant's property approximately 112 ft from Kirkwood Creek, which is tributary to the Madison River impounded in Hebgen Lake. - 4.
-Location affected by project: NESWSE Section 25, Township 11S Range 3E, Gallatin County.
-The well is located in the Kirkwood Marina Minor Subdivision (Minor Sub 401).
-This is private property owned by the Applicant in a rural neighborhood on the shore of Hebgen Lake, in West Yellowstone.
-(See Figure 1 for a map on the next page).
+The well is located on the Applicant's property approximately 2,400 ft from the "Madison Arm" of Hebgen Lake. - 4.
+Location affected by project: NESESE Section 26, Township 12 S, Range 4 E, Gallatin County.
+The well is located on property owned by the Applicant in a rural neighborhood within the town of West Yellowstone, MT.
+(See Figure 1 for a map on the next page.)

-Figure 1: Map of location affected by project
+Figure 1: Map of location affected by project.

-5. Narrative summary of the proposed project, purpose, action to be taken, and benefits: The Applicant proposes to pump a maximum of 25 GPM not to exceed 0.28 AF per year of water for commercial use from 5/1 to 10/1.
-The well is located on private property in West Yellowstone and is located within the YCGA.
-The water from this well measured 46 degrees Fahrenheit at the wellhead.
-The water had a specific conductance of 299 micromhos when measured later at the Bozeman Regional Office.
+5. Narrative summary of the proposed project, purpose, action to be taken, and benefits: The Applicant proposes to pump a maximum of 32 GPM not to exceed 1 AF per year of water for year-round domestic use.
+The well is located on private property in West Yellowstone, MT, and is located within the YCGA.
+The water from this well measured 40 degrees Fahrenheit at the wellhead.
+The water had a specific conductance of 126 micromhos when measured later at the Bozeman Regional Office on 8/21/2023.

-The National Park Service has received notification of this application.
-If they do not object, a permit will be issued.
+The National Park Service has received notification of this Application.
+No response was received.